 Consultation/Liaison: Two months each during PGY-1 and PGY-2 year are spent on the C/L service at The University of Chicago.
 The C/L service provides consultation to all medical and surgical services in the general hospital.
 This service performs more than 700 new consults per year.
 Residents from Neurology and Anesthesia Pain Fellows also rotate on the service.
 The C/L service hosts an interdisciplinary case conference at which medicine, surgery and specialty services such as the ethics service can discuss with psychiatry particular cases around which there has been consultation.

 The PGY-2 year builds on the PGY-1 experiences in medicine and psychiatry, exposing residents to inpatient and outpatient psychiatric treatment in academic, public and private settings with more complex, dually diagnosed and medically complex patients.
-Residents spend two months each on inpatient psychiatry at Mercy Hospital, inpatient psychiatry at Northshore University, and on the C/L service at the Universtiy of Chicago.
-Residents also spend two months on each of the following services: University of Chicago Emergency Psychiatric Service, Chemical Dependency at Chicago Lakeshore Hospital, and Community Psychiatry, an outpatient rotation at Thresholds.
+Residents spend two months each on inpatient psychiatry at Lakeshore Hospital, inpatient psychiatry at Northshore University, and on the C/L service at the Universtiy of Chicago.
+Residents also spend two months on each of the following services: University of Chicago Emergency Psychiatric Service, Chemical Dependency at Lakeshore Hospital, and Community Psychiatry, an outpatient rotation at Thresholds.
 PGY-2 residents develop skills as psychiatric educators through increased responsibility for the teaching and supervision of medical students, and through coursework and supervision on education and educational techniques.
 Residents take call at the University of Chicago.

-Chemical Dependency: Residents spend two months on the Chemical Dependency service at Chicago Lakeshore Hospital, under the direction of Dr. Martin Paisner, where patients are admitted for detoxification from a variety of substances of abuse.
+Chemical Dependency: Residents spend two months on the Chemical Dependency service at Lakeshore Hospital, under the direction of Dr. Martin Paisner, where patients are admitted for detoxification from a variety of substances of abuse.
 Residents participate in groups and individual treatment for addictions, attend AA meetings, become familiar with detoxification protocols, and managment of patients with dual diagnoses.

 Community Psychiatry: Residents spend two months at Thresholds, one of the nation's largest non-profit providers of mental health services.
 Thresholds offers case management, education, job training and placement, housing, and operates Assertive Community Treatment (ACT) teams providing services to people with serious and persistent mental illness.
 Residents evaluate new patients and function as part of a team, providing outreach to people in the community in their homes and on the streets as well as in clinics.
 One day a week is spent at the community psychiatry clinic at Northshore University.